Best Practices of Online Debate

 In-Person Standard Practices:

-1. Being An Effective Speaker
+Being An Effective Speaker

-debate (and can no longer be muted), a review of the most effective practices can only be to your benefit.
+Now that the members of the chamber have returned to the floor todebate (and can no longer be muted), a review of the most effective practices can only be to your benefit.

 First, stand and walk confidently.
 A confident posture and clear speaking only go to reinforce your credibility and ethos.
 When being recognized by the presiding officer to take the floor for a speech, bring your placard to the front of the room (as well as your legal pad/speech).
 Place the placard on the presiding officer’s desk behind you.
 If the tournament allows you to remove your mask for the speech, now is the time to do so.